Most Pain Treatments Damned With Faint Praise

 Most controversial and alternative therapies are fighting over scraps of “positive” scientific evidence that damn them with the faint praise of small effect sizes that cannot impress

-It is common for those who promote dubious therapies and treatments to claim scientific support based on studies that were technically positive — but when you look at the data you only find evidence of a trivial beneficial effect.
-The evidence may be slightly positive, but it fails to impress.
-The treatment is damned with faint praise.
+It is common for dubious therapies and treatments to be based that were only technically, superficially positive — but when you look at the data, you only find evidence of a trivial beneficial effect.
+Even if that minor benefit it is real, it’s not impressive, and the treatment is damned with faint praise.

-Surprisingly, weak evidence is also exploited by people who should know better.
-Scientific reviews and clinical guidelines often include treatment recommendations that are based on inadequate evidence.1 Many forces motivate such carelessness.
+Surprisingly, weak evidence like this is routinely exploited by people who should know better.
+For instance, scientific reviews and clinical guidelines often include treatment recommendations that are based on inadequate evidence.1 Many forces motivate such carelessness.

 If a therapy actually works well it should be easy to prove it.2 Although large treatment effects are quite rare in medicine in general— because biology is so complicated, and people are so different — they should be impressive enough to leave little room for argument.
 When a treatment is clearly shown to be effective, it’s exciting!
 It makes headlines, and it should.